Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 12 Juli 2025 03.31.26 UTC
+- WIB: Sabtu, 12 Juli 2025 04.27.17 UTC
-- WITA: Sabtu, 12 Juli 2025 04.31.26 UTC
+- WITA: Sabtu, 12 Juli 2025 05.27.17 UTC
-- WIT: Sabtu, 12 Juli 2025 05.31.26 UTC
+- WIT: Sabtu, 12 Juli 2025 06.27.17 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

 Kategori: success